-The Roaring Twenties were a period during which many things changed – both socially and politically.
+The Roaring Twenties was a period when many things changed – both socially and politically.
 The dramatic economic growth of the decade led many Americans to adopt a totally different, more affluent lifestyle unknown to most people before this age.
 It was also the first time many people could live in cities rather than on farms or in small towns.
 The promise of the Golden Twenties was not, however, limited to the United States.
-Much of Western Europe, including Germany, England and France took part in its glory.
-And it also gave art and culture a total overthrow.
+Much of Western Europe, including Germany, England, and France took part in its glory.
+And it also totally overturned existing art and culture.

 Women and Fashion

 The Roaring Twenties was a period when the symbol of a woman was – at least in pop culture – characterized by short, bobbed hair, cigarette smoking, drinking, and fighting for women’s voting rights.
-The image was certainly that of a new kind of a woman.
-Another source of novelty was, for example, the trend to place pictures of women driving automobiles into women’s magazine, even though the vast majority of car-buyers and drivers were men.
-A great example of that is the autoportrait Tamara de Łempicka painted of herself in a green Bugatti.
+The image was certainly that of a new kind of woman.
+Another source of novelty was, for example, the trend to place pictures of women driving automobiles into women’s magazines, even though the vast majority of car buyers and drivers were men.
+A great example of that is the autoportrait Tamara de Lempicka painted of herself in a green Bugatti.
 One of her most recognizable pieces is a great example of the femme fatale of the Roaring Twenties.

 A simple cut and a golden silk pattern, often worn with long gloves and wavy hair, make a really good 1920s look.

-We can also admire the Roaring Twenties fashion on photographs taken by Dora Kallmus – aka Madame d’Ora.
+We can also admire the Roaring Twenties fashion in photographs taken by Dora Kallmus – aka Madame d’Ora.
 She was an Austrian photographer who captured fashion and portraits.
-Kallmus opened a studio in Vienna, Austria where she took pictures not only of Tamara de Lempicka, but also other famous women like Josephine Baker or Coco Chanel.
-[We remind you that Leopold Museum in Vienna is going to open in July an exhibition “Make Me Beautiful, Madame d’Ora“].
+Kallmus opened a studio in Vienna, Austria where she took pictures not only of Tamara de Lempicka but also of other famous women like Josephine Baker and Coco Chanel.

 The Roaring Twenties in Art and Culture

-Amongst the most famous artists of the period were the painter Edward Hopper and his scenes of solitude in America, the famous fashion illustrator and creator of witty portraits Georges Lepape, or the great Tamara de Łempicka featured above.
+Amongst the most famous artists of the period were the painter Edward Hopper and his scenes of solitude in America, the famous fashion illustrator and creator of witty portraits Georges Lepape, and the great Tamara de Lempicka featured above.

-The image above, on the right, is an example of what fashion looked like in the 20’s.
-A young woman is playing golf and looking quite fashionable in her knee length skirt.
-Vogue was first released in the States in 1892 as a newspaper and only 24 years later published as a monthly magazine about fashion and lifestyle.
+The image above, on the right, is an example of what fashion looked like in the 1920s.
+A young woman is playing golf and looking quite fashionable in her knee-length skirt.
+Vogue was first released in the United States in 1892 as a newspaper and, only 24 years later, published as a monthly magazine about fashion and lifestyle.